tldr-pages/tldr/pages/common/sed.md

 `sed '/{{line_pattern}}/d' {{filename}}`

-- Print the first 11 lines of a file
+- Print the first 11 lines of a file:

 `sed 11q {{filename}}`